-- [Note: the change in pre-requisites was approved by the chair of the Department of Economics] - a.
-In addition to the above, each student must prepare a NEW! pre-specified section of a Poverty Assessment chosen from the following sections: evolution of poverty; poverty profile; determinants of poverty; and, anti-poverty policies. - b.
-The final paper should have NEW!
-5 pages maximum (in double space and font size 12) plus tables and figures. - c.
-An annotated outline of the paper is due Tuesday, November 18.
-Note that the submission of a first draft is a pre-requisite of the intensive writing practicum.
+- a.
+In addition to the above, each student must prepare a Poverty Assessment. - b.
+The final paper should have 10 pages maximum (in double space and font size 12) including the references, tables and figures. - c.
+An annotated outline of the paper is due Monday, March 23.
+Note that the submission of an annotated outline is a prerequisite of the intensive writing practicum.
 Please submit electronically with a copy to Rodrigo Aranda. - d.
-The revised version of the paper is due Tuesday, December 9.
+The revised version of the paper is due Friday, May 1.
 Please submit electronically with a copy to Rodrigo Aranda. - e.
 If a student does not deliver the Poverty Assessment by the due date, the grade for this assignment will be reduced at a rate of 25 percent per day.
 Students will be excused only for valid medical or family emergencies.
 Students must produce signed evidence by the proper authority verifying the reason why they missed the deadline.